selimslab/selimslab.github.io/_posts/social/quotes/2019-8-3-quotes-fun.md

 <br><br>
 It is better to remain silent at the risk of being thought a fool, than to talk and remove all doubt of it.

+You know, one of the tragedies of real life is that there is no background music.

+I just did some calculations and I've been able to determine that you're full of shit.

+The problem with doing nothing is not knowing when you are finished.

+Talk sense to a fool and he calls you foolish.

+Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip.

+Believe nothing until it has been officially denied.

+Never trust people who smile constantly.
+They're either selling something or not very bright.